pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/targetaudience/target_audience.rst

     * Can use multimedia to listen music or watch video or broadcast. (audio, video, raido/TV etc.)
     * Can make basic changes on images (cut, copy, crop, scale, etc.)

-Personal Infromation Management and Office applications
+Personal Infromation Management and Office Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    * Can use office applications like document writer, presenter, spreadsheet, drawing, etc
+    * Can use office applications like document writer, presenter, spreadsheet, drawing, etc.
+    * Use latex/tex
     * Can use personal information aplications like mail, news reader, address book, calender, scheduler etc.

 Network Experince
 ^^^^^^^^^^^^^^^^^

     * Know how to connect internet
-    * Can use web browser and searching engines.
+    * Can use web browser and searching engines
-    * Can use plugins when needed.
+    * Can use plugins when needed
     * Can download files over Internet
     * Can use remote desktop
     * Can use file sharing